exercism/v3/docs/concept-exercises.md

 - Similar features with which the concept may be confused
 - Performance characteristics and memory usage

-For more information, watch [this video][video-docs-after.md] and check (document no longer available: ../languages/csharp/exercises/concept/floating-point-numbers/.docs/after.md).
+For more information, watch [this video][video-docs-after.md] and check (example document no longer available).

 ### `.docs/source.md` (required if there are third-party sources)